 JERNIGAN STUDENT CENTER (1984), built on the site of McKay Hall, includes dining facilities, a snack shop (the “Hub”), meeting area, bookstore, copy center and post office, student activities offices, the Office of Student Development, and a conference room.
 It is named for Dr. and Mrs. Don Jernigan, benefactors of the University.
 The main dining room was renovated in 2010.
-The Hub was renovated in 2013.
+The Hub was renovated in 2013, and reconfigured in 2017.

 TARTER STUDENT ACTIVITY BUILDING (1989), built on to the northeast corner of the Physical Education Center, is named in honor of Rev. R. E. Tarter, founder of the Trevecca Million Dollar Club, which funded the construction of the building.
 Drama productions, variety shows, concerts, and seminars are a few of the activities held in the building.
 The main auditorium was renovated in 2013.

 MARTIN BUILDING (1990) houses the offices of the Executive Vice President for Finance and Administration, Human Resources, and Financial Services.
 The Office of Admissions was housed here until 2009.
 Funds for this structure were provided by gift income.
 The building was named for Paul Z. and Ethel Martin, benefactors of the University.